A special process in breathing in which the pulsation of Pranendriya … becomes still and mind becomes calm

 Life – tantra defines life as the parallelism between the physical and mental body – waves in coordination with 10 Vayus – Vital Airs, responsible for movements.
 When there’s Movement, there’s Prana.

-This Pranendriya also linking the various sensory organs with a point in the brain.
-Is located in the center of the chest, pulsates in synchronization with the process of respiration.
+This Pranendriya also links the various sensory organs with a point in the brain.
+Is located in the center of the chest and pulsates in synchronization with the process of respiration.

 YAMA – to control